yzliu84/yzliu84.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 I was admitted to EE PhD program at Stanford University!
 - *2024.11*: &nbsp;🎉🎉 A manuscript was accepted by Science Advances!
 - *2024.10*: &nbsp;🎉🎉 I won the First Place award in Student Research Competition @ICCAD 2024！
 - *2024.10*: &nbsp;🎉🎉 I was supported by the ICCAD 2024 Student Scholar Program！